tfdeepnet/end2/week8/README.md

 8.  **random_swap**(self , sentence, n=3): This method randomly swaps words in a sentence.There is configurable parameter **n** which determines how many words in the sentence will be swapped.

-9.  **getReTranslatedSentence**(self , sentence): This method uses google translation package to translate the sentence to a random destination language.Which is then retranslated to english.
+9.  **getReTranslatedSentence**(self , sentence): This method uses google translation package to translate the sentence to a random destination language.Which is then translated to english.

 10. **random_insertion**(self , sentence, howmanytimes = 3): This is a wrapper method which call the removestop word and insertSynonymNTimes method.There is a configurable parameter which determines how many times a synonym will be repeated in the sentence.